-By the time people reach the month of March, they are tired of the gloomy winters.
+By the time people reach the month of March, they are tired of the gloomy winters and hurricane season.
 They long to spend some time outdoors under the warm sun and the cool spring.
 Thankfully, you can experience this blissful weather in most parts of the world during this time and enjoy, and world-class beaches.

 But if one region stands out, it has to be the Caribbean Islands.
 Why?
 Besides the balmy weather, March is the month of festivities and explorations in this region.

 These preserved areas also appeal to those looking to avoid the crowded resorts and tourist hot spots of more popular Caribbean destinations